Celestialglitch/swot-reservoir-wse/docs/installation.md

 - see [Authentication](authentication.md) for credential management;
 - see [Configuration](configuration.md) for every configurable parameter;
 - see [Command Reference](command_reference.md) for all CLI commands;
+- see [Package Architecture](architecture.md) for the LakeSP and PIXC processing design;
 - see [Outputs](outputs.md) for generated CSV and PNG products.